Hey, Y’all I hope you had an amazing weekend.

 - Take the chocolate frosting out of the fridge, and cover the entire cake with the frosting.

-- Place the baking sheet in the fridge for some hours, preferably overnight as you will get an even better cake with more flavor.
+- Serve right away or Place the baking sheet in the fridge for some hours, preferably overnight as you will get an even better cake with more flavor.

 - Just before serving, cut into squares, eat, this Norwegian chocolate sheet cake.